Avital999/Distributing-Shipments/README.md

 <img src="https://github.com/Avital999/Distributing-Shipments/blob/main/Results/treemutations.png" width="375"/>

-the best result we got: was 1776.37 using the second mutation.
+The best result we got: was 1776.37 using the second mutation.

 We would like to show the differences between the results of using the first mutation and the second mutation:<br>
 Best Results comparing both mutations:<br>